IsmailAbdennadher/mongoDB-dump-restore/README.md

   https://www.mongodb.com/docs/database-tools/installation/installation/
 #Steps
 - pip install pymongo
+- create a folder named 'data' at the root of the project
 - (if needed) Edit config.json file by providing Mongo Atlas uri
 ### skip this step if you are using a linux OS
 - Copy mongorestore.exe,mongodump.exe and mongoimport.exe from mongoDB tools directory in the same directory as scripts